 The last thing that you should consider is the traffic.
 LA is a city known for its terrible traffic and you never really realise just how bad it is until you spend a bit of time there.
 If you can, make sure to time your drive during off-peak hours.
 Leave after around 10 AM and before about 4 PM to beat a major rush out of the city unless you want to spend the majority of your time on the LA to Santa Barbara drive stuck in bumper-to-bumper traffic.

-If you need to rent a car prior to driving to Santa Barbara then I recommend searching on Rentalcars.com to find the best deal for car hire as they aggregate prices across all the major providers.
+If you need to rent a car prior to driving to Santa Barbara then I recommend searching on Rentalcars.com to find deals for car hire as they aggregate prices across many companies.

 Alternatively, if you’re embarking on a longer trip from LA to San Francisco or even all the way up to Seattle and prefer a campervan or RV, then I suggest browsing on Outdoorsy which offers a huge selection of choices.